jwCheng28/ChessAI/README.md

 ## Current Progress
  - Able to generate a board from FEN
- - Able to move chess pieces correctly (Validation function might be a little slow??)
+ - Able to move chess pieces correctly
  - Implemented the Chess AI with Minimax
  - !Doing Right Now! : Optimization with alpha-beta pruning